hytechcamps/blockchain/README.md

 Present the [PowerPoint Presentation](Blockchain.pptx).
 There are notes in the slides - make sure to keep it interactive and ask the students questions throughout.
 There is also one interactive activity around consensus - follow the notes in the slides to properly facilitate that activity.

 ## Formative Assessment - Blooket
-Facilitate the [Blooket quiz]().
+Facilitate the [Blooket quiz](https://dashboard.blooket.com/set/62a0fa2f78f3c51ef02f8371).
 You must create a Blooket account in order to host the game.
 There is a "Crypto Hack" game that is thematically relevant to the camp material, so that is the recommended option to select when hosting.
+For this camp, it may be a good idea to spend a bit more time on the formative assessment - maybe about 15 minutes.

 ## Follow-Along - Smart Contract
 Walk through the [follow-along activity](FollowAlong.md) as a group.